 * Present a notarized statement establishing a “Power of Attorney” to be given to the resident while he/she is living in the district, AND

-* Present proof of occupancy (rental agreement, unpaid utility bill, occupancy permit, tax bill, etc.) of the resident who will be receiving the Power of Attorney, AND
+* Present proof of occupancy (acceptable documents listed above) from the resident who will be receiving the Power of Attorney, AND

 * Present a detailed, signed, statement with the reason for establishing change in residency, OR

 2. Establish that the student qualifies under the “Homeless” legislation of the Steward B. McKinney Act, OR

 3. Pupils who qualify under Sections 167.121, 167.151, and 167.020 (106) RSMo.

 All applications for any of the above must provide signatures of the student, the resident who will be accepting the Power of Attorney, and the parent(s)/legal guardian(s) testifying to the accuracy of all the above information.
 The signatures on the form will also acknowledge the understanding that when the student’s residency changes, the student may be immediately withdrawn and the parties held responsible for tuition from the time the student no longer resides in the district to the time they withdraw.
 It is understood that this student’s status is subject to constant review and, if permission is granted to enroll, it could be withdrawn as circumstances change or if the student does not remain in good standing.